Overview

 CUSTOMER AND PRODUCT TRANSFORMATION

-Russ has over 20 years of experience in customer and product transformation across the public sector, including retail fashion, financial services, and non-profit.
-Russ held multiple roles for the NSW Government, supporting the scale-out of the Service NSW One Stop Shop and the establishment of several Digital NSW state digital assets.
+Russ has over 20 years of experience in Public Sector and Customer and Product transformation, including retail fashion, financial service and non-profit.
+Russ held multiple roles for the NSW Government supporting the scale out of the Service NSW One Stop Shop and establishment of several of the Digital NSW State Digital Assets.

-He led remediation programs for substantial data privacy breaches in NSW Government agencies, which led to the creation of ID Support NSW; oversaw the scale-out of the Youthlinker Program supporting young refugees; and led the creation of the Tell Your Story Once in a Disaster application.
-Russ was the Program Delivery Director leading the integration and scale-out of 1,200 employees and the rationalisation of 30+ legacy technology platforms during the establishment of the NSW Department of Customer Service.
+He led the remediation programs for substantial data privacy breaches in NSW government agencies, which led to the creation of ID Support NSW; oversaw the scale out of the Youthlinker Program supporting young refugees and led the creation of Tell Your Story Once in a Disaster application.
+Russ was the program delivery director leading the integration and scale out of 1,200 employees and rationalisation of 30+ legacy technology platforms during the establishment of the NSW Department of Customer Service.

-Most recently, he oversaw seven products in Digital NSW, including the award-winning Hazards Near Me app, the Virtual Call Centre, and the Customer Payments Platform.
+Most recently he oversaw 7 products in Digital NSW, including the award-winning Hazards Near Me app, the Virtual Call Centre and Customer Payments Platform.

 Register Today